A-Dan-A/book-club/README.md

     2. As a Frequent User, I want there to be features that can be regularly updated so I have a reason to come back.

         1. The upcoming books will be updated every month.
-        2. There are reviews of recently read books on the ABout page that will be updated often.
+        2. There are reviews of recently read books on the About page that will be updated often.

     <img src="/workspace/book-club/assets/readme-images/when.png" width="500">
     <img src="/workspace/book-club/assets/readme-images/reviews.png" width="500">